easeaico/pulse-go/docs/Methodology/TissueMethodology.md

  - Extreme: > 10% of body weight
  - Fatal: > 15% of body weight

-These values were mapped to corresponding severities to derive a best-fit equation for total fluid loss, given a specific severity input.
-Figure 7 illustrates the applied equation in the model.
+These values were mapped to corresponding severities to derive a best-fit equation for total fluid loss, given a specific severity input. @figureref {DehydrationSeverity} illustrates the applied equation in the model.

 <center>
 <a href="./Images/Tissue/DehydrationSeverityMapping.png"><img src="./Images/Tissue/DehydrationSeverityMapping.png" width="500"></a>

-<i>Figure 7.
-The dehydration severity mapping.</i>
+<i>@figuredef {DehydrationSeverity} The dehydration severity mapping.</i>
 </center><br>

 Special attention is given to fluid removal from the cardiovascular and tissue circuits, ensuring accurate handling of compliances due to their temporal nature.
 Pressure values from the previous timestep are adjusted to align with the volume change, maintaining the same pressure-volume relationship as if the fluid loss occurred over an extended period.